Market Committee issues fruit, vegetables’ price list

 Likewise, he said that rates of fruit per kilogram in Islamabad are as follows: Apple Kala Kulo Rs 1305, Apple Golden Rs 107, Apple White Rs 98, Apple Ambri Rs 90, Apple Kala Kulo Irani Rs 155, Apple China Rs 160, Banana Pak per dozen Rs 100, Pomegranate Rs 190, Pear China Rs 155, Gauva Rs 95, Shikri Malta per dozen Rs 170, Musami Rs 160, Kinno normal Rs 75, Malta (Red Blood Orange) Rs 170 and Kinno special Rs 122/96.

-The spokesman has asked all the people to follow this list and inform authorities at 051-4867762 in case of any compliant against shopkeepers.
+The spokesman has asked all the people to follow this list and inform authorities at 051-4867762 in case of any compliant against shopkeepers.—APP